SoSly/forge/documents/nivenomicon.md

 Halfling practicality extends beyond their clothing.
 They’re concerned with basic needs and simple pleasures and have little use for ostentation.
 Even the wealthiest of halflings keep their treasures locked in a cellar rather than on display for all to see.
 They have a knack for finding the most straightforward solution to a problem, and have little patience for dithering.

 ### Kind and Curious
 Halflings are an affable and cheerful people.
-They cherish the bonds of family and friendship as well as the comforts of hearth and home, harboring few dreams of gold or glory.
-Even adventurers among them usually venture into the world for reasons of community, friendship, wanderlust, or curiosity.
-They
+They cherish the bonds of family and friendship as well as the comforts of hearth

 <div class=footnote>Part 1 | Races</div>